jpiazzal/ts2doc/README.md

-# ts2jsondoc
+# ts2doc

-Parse exported declarations from typescript files into json, for documentation.
+Parse exported declarations from typescript files into object, for documentation.